WUMX: WUUU

-As WKDY
+WKDY

-102.5 next operated as WKDY under a country music format as "Hot Country KDY 102.5".
-Aimed at rival WFRG which had also gone through a frequency swap, "KDY country" could not dislodge WFRG and often ended up last place in the Utica-Rome market.
-In August 1994, Norma Eilenberg hired program director Wally "Wilcox" McCarthy who changed WKDY's format to CHR.
+As WKDY, 102.5 operated under a country music format as "Hot Country KDY 102.5".
+Aimed at rival WFRG-FM which had also gone through a frequency swap, "KDY country" could not dislodge WFRG and often ended up last place in the Utica-Rome market.
+In August 1994, Norma Eilenberg hired program director Wally "Wilcox" McCarthy who changed WKDY's format to contemporary hit radio (CHR).
 Now branded as "Kiss 102", WKDY was the first top 40 station in the Utica-Rome market since WRCK where Wilcox was before its sale and changed from CHR to classic rock.
 The new station shot from last to top 5 across all demos in less than one year.
-The on-air staff during the station's incredible rise in the market consisted of Wally and Jess in the morning (Wally "Wilcox" McCarthy and Jess Woollard), Dianne Chase in Midday, Shannon Steele Afternoon Drive, Steve "Roadrunner" Lawrence at night and Estelle in the overnight.
+The on-air staff during the station's rise in the market consisted of Wally and Jess in the morning (Wally "Wilcox" McCarthy and Jess Woollard), Dianne Chase in Midday, Shannon Steele Afternoon Drive, Steve "Roadrunner" Lawrence at night and Estelle in the overnight.

-As WSKS
+WSKS

 In December 1995, Kiss 102 changed its calls to WSKS.
 In the fall of the following year Kiss 102 was rebranded as 102.5 Kiss FM.
 In 1997, Norma Eilenberg sold WSKS to Dame Media, who retained the top 40 format.

 Dame Media sold the station to Clear Channel Communications (now iHeartMedia) in 1999.
 One year later, Clear Channel bought rival WOW-FM (WOWZ/WOWB) and moved the Kiss-FM branding to WOWZ/WOWB.
 WOWZ, at 97.9 FM, took over the WSKS call letters and WOWB was renamed WSKU.
-102.5 played various formats before beginning its second stint as a country music station.
+The station played various formats before beginning its second stint as a country music station.

-As WRBY
+WRBY

 In 2001, 102.5 changed calls to WRBY and started branding as "Bob 102.5".
 Under the country music format for the second time, Bob 102.5 played country music marathons known as 20 Song Bob-A-Thons, causing dominant rival WFRG-FM, who branded as Big Frog 104, to ditch its longtime 10 Songs In A Row imaging.
 Bob 102.5 was best known for their slogan, "Turn Your Knob To Bob".
 WRBY had modest ratings, but despite their imaging and slogan could not overtake WFRG-FM.
-So, at the beginning of 2004, Clear Channel stunted with the "Wheel Of Formats".
-On January 12, 2004, the "wheel" landed on Hot AC and WRBY flipped to the current "Mix 102.5".
-The new Mix 102.5 played music from the 1980s, 90's, as well as contemporary hits.
+At the beginning of 2004, Clear Channel stunted with the "Wheel Of Formats".
+On January 12, 2004, the "wheel" landed on hot AC and WRBY flipped to the current "Mix 102.5".
+The new Mix 102.5 played music from the 1980s and 1990s, as well as contemporary hits.